1coderookie/Kobra2ProInsights/docs/hardware/bed.md

 The following picture shows the stock spacers on the left, springs in the middle and silicone spacers on the right.
 ![Spacers](../assets/images/bed_different-spacers_web.jpg)

-!!! warning "Mind The Gap!"
+??? warning "Mind The Gap!"

     When using adjustable spacers, it's extremely important to keep an eye on the clearing underneath the bed while tramming the bed and therefore adjusting the height of the whole bedplate itself.
 You don't want to get the bed too low so that it hits or scratches the bracket of the y-axis motor mount!
-    This is extremely important when using silicone spacers as they most likely come in about the same height (18mm) of the regular stock spacers but will compress while tramming the bed!
     Also when adding insulation to the underside of the bed, the clearance has to be checked!

 ---